 Food and Drink: $350

 Once again, I didn’t do a great job of keeping track of my spending here.
 I did some rough math, and my estimation is that I averaged $35 a day on food and drinks.
-I didn’t have much alcohol there, just one night of a few drinks with Kayleigh and Lisa from the hostel, and some beer with Genevieve, also from the hostel.
+I didn’t have much alcohol there, just one night of a few drinks with two girls from the hostel, and some beer with a different girl from the hostel.
 I bought some granola bars for breakfast and a few other things at a grocery store to cut costs, but I didn’t cook full meals in the hostel.
 Food, like many things in Melbourne, is expensive.
 I didn’t eat at any fancy restaurants, just some fast food like Subway, or an average restaurant in Chinatown.

 A whopping $69 of that total was for internet.
 No more free wifi at hostels.
 I could’ve gotten free wifi at McDonald’s but I really wasn’t willing to go down the street and sit in there for hours to blog, skype with Andy, and check email.
 Aside from internet, this includes postcards, a couple shirts, and laundry.
 One load of laundry, wash and dry, cost me $12 at a laundromat.